Understanding Your Plant's Lighting Needs

 One of the easiest ways to understand your plants lighting needs is to picture them in their natural habitat.
 For example, most cacti are found in deserts with little or no shade, in very hot and sunny places.
 Plants like these thrive in bright direct light.

-Lots of other plants that are commonly kept as house plants, like Calathea are native to tropical America.
+Lots of other plants that are commonly kept as house plants, like Calathea and Maranta are native to tropical America.
 They are often found in the jungles at the bottom of the canopy and in these spaces there is very little direct sunlight.
 Lighting in areas like this is often referred to as indirect light.

 So what sort of lighting does my home have?